 All divers must carry an abalone gauge that measures seven inches and any abalone removed from the rock that measures seven inches or more must be retained (CCR Title 14, section 29.15(d)).
 Wildlife officers frequently find people trophy hunting with only nine or 10 inch gauges in their possession and they end up citing many of these individuals for high grading because they are detaching and replacing abalone that are less than nine or 10 inches, but are otherwise legal to take.

-- A good bright Flashlight, A flash light is a must to be able to look into the dark deep holes.
+- A good bright Flashlight, A flashlight is a must to be able to look into the dark deep holes.
 Keep in mind like stated earlier it can take up to 25 years for an ab to reach ten inches so to find them you have to look in spots where no has for that amount of time.
-Most divers do not dive with a light so those abalone that have sat in dark have been there a long time and have grown big.
-(Small flashlights are much easier to handle than large lights) The more lumens and brighter the better.
+Most divers do not dive with a light so those abalones that have sat in darkness have been there a long time and have grown big.
+(Small flashlights are much easier to handle than large lights) The more lumens and brighter are the better.